awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 The Multi\-Region Access Point policy \(written in JSON\) provides storage access to the Amazon S3 buckets that are used with this Multi\-Region Access Point\.
 You can allow or deny specific principals to perform various actions on your Multi\-Region Access Point\.
 When a request is routed to a bucket through the Multi\-Region Access Point, both the access policies for the Multi\-Region Access Point and the bucket apply\.
 The more restrictive access policy always takes precedence\.

 **Note**
-Multi\-Region Access Point policies can't be applied to objects that are owned by other AWS accounts\.
+If a bucket contains objects that are owned by other accounts, the Multi\-Region Access Point policy doesn't apply to the objects that are owned by other AWS accounts\.

 After you apply a Multi\-Region Access Point policy, the policy cannot be deleted\.
 You can either edit the policy or create a new policy that overwrites the existing one\.